AltaHighRobotics/Robotpy-Templates/README.md

 ### Use
-Download the zip, **extract the folder** and then enter the folder.
+Download the zip, **extract the folder** and then enter the `/robot` folder within your downloaded robot folder.
 You can use either vscode's built-in terminal or your system terminal to test it out by running:
 ```python
 robotpy test
 ```